stonepros/stone/doc/rbd/rbd-persistent-read-only-cache.rst

 caching the parent content on the local disk, and future reads on that data will be serviced from the local cache.

-.. note:: RBD shared read-only parent image cache requires the Ceph Nautilus release or later.
+.. note:: RBD shared read-only parent image cache requires the Stone Nautilus release or later.

 .. ditaa::